C0D3X-25/Project_Dice/README.md

 1. **Starting Phase** (only at the start of combat):
    - The enemy group composition is generated based on the zone and other modifiers.
-   - Starting statuses and effects are applied to all characters in combat.
+   - Starting passives are applied to all characters in combat.
    - Enemy characters select a capacity to use when the player's turn ends.

 2. **Player Phase**: